-Uyghurs are members of a Turkic ethnic group who live in East Turkestan, a region located in the northwest part of the territory encompassed by the PRC.
+Uyghurs are members of a Turkic ethnic group who live primarily in East Turkestan, a region located in the northwest part of the territory encompassed by the PRC.
+There are also significant numbers of Uyghurs in Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan and Russia, as well as other countries.12

 Uyghurs have a culture, religion, language, and belief system that are distinct from the dominant ethnic group in China, the Han Chinese, who make up over 90 percent of the country's population.
-The more than ten million Uyghur people who live in East Turkestan are the
+The more than ten million Uyghur people who live in East Turkestan are the descendants of the nomadic herders and oasis-based people who have lived in the region for thousands of years.
+Before the 20th century, there was no sizeable Han Chinese population in East Turkestan.